Install Minion

 • Internet access to download the installation packages.

-• Java installed OpenJDK 11.
+• Java installed OpenJDK 11 or 17.

 • DNS configured so that localhost and your server’s host name resolve properly.